cargo-generate/cargo-generate/guide/src/library-usage.md

 ## 2. Call `generate`

-`generate` runs the same flow the CLI would — clone the template, expand placeholders, honor hooks, and (if a VCS is requested) initialize the new repository.
+`generate` runs the same flow as the CLI: clone the template, expand placeholders, run hooks, and (if a VCS is requested) initialize the new repository.
 On success it returns the [`PathBuf`] of the generated project:

 ```rust